timmo001/system-bridge-site/assets/data/faq.md

+## How do I find my API key?

+You can get your API key using the [CLI](https://system-bridge.timmo.dev/docs/cli#api-key) to output your API key.

+## Accessing logs

+TODO

 ## I'd like to contribute to the project

 There are many ways to contribute to this project.
 You don't have to